ChaosLights/Rowing-Club-Mobile-App/reqs/requirementgathering.md

 - As a younger rower, I want to use basic functionalities without parent's permission so that I can check for upcoming events and competitions in advance before asking my parents' permission to participate.
 - As a younger rower, I want to be able to sign up for events and competitions with my parents' permission so that I can participate in rowing events and improve my skills.
 - As a younger rower, I want to have a progress report generated after participating every signed-up events so that I can keep track of my personal data, make schedule for my next training and see my progress intuitively.
+- As a younger rower, I want to have my personal information encrypted and protected so that my private information like training data and home address won't be leaked after participating in an event.
 - As a younger rower, I want to be able to use filters to filter out events with age restrictions or those that do not match my personal preferences so that I can browse the avaliable events of interest and make decisions more efficiently.
 - As a younger rower, I want to have the displayed events sorted by date so that I don't need to see the events that are outdated.